-APPENDIX.
+APPENDIX

 Numb.
-I.

-Relating to the COLONEL's Person.
+I. Relating to the COLONEL's Person.

-N the midst of so many more important Articles, I had really forgot to fay any Thing of the Person of Colonel Gardiner, of which nevertheless it may be proper here to add a Word or two.
-It was, as I am informed, in younger Life remarkably graceful and amiable: And I can easily believe it, from what I knew him to be, when our Acquaintance began; tho' he was then turned of Fifty, and had gone thro' fo many Fatigues as well as Dangers, which could not but leave fome Traces on his Countenance.
-He was tall, (I fuppose, something more than Six Foot,) well proportioned, and ftrongly built : His Eyes of a dark grey, and not very large; his Forehead pretty high; his Nose of a Length and Height no Way remarkable, but very well fuited to his other Features; his Cheeks not very prominent, his Mouth moderately large, and his Chin rather a little inclining (when I knew him) to be peaked.
-He had a ftrong Voice, and lively Accent; with an Air very intrepid, yet attempered with much Gentlenes: And there was fomething in his Manner of Address most perfectly easy and obliging, which was in a great Measure the Result of the great Candor and Benevolence of his natural Temper; and which, no doubt, was much improved by the deep Humility which Divine Grace had wrought into his Heart; as well as his having been accuptomed from his early Youth, to the Company of Persons of distinguished Rank and polite Behaviour.
+I N the midst of so many more important Articles, I had really forgot to say any Thing of the Person of Colonel Gardiner, of which nevertheless it may be proper here to add a Word or two, It was, as I am informed, in younger Life remarkably graceful and amiable: And I can eafily believe it, from what I knew him to be, when our Acquaintance began; tho' he was then turned of Fifty, and had gone thro' fo many Fatigues as well as Dangers, which could not but leave fome Traces on his Countenance.
+He was tall, (I suppose, fomething more than Six Foot,) well proportioned, and ftrongly built: His Eyes of a dark grey, and not very large; his Forehead pretty high; his Nose of a Length and Height no Way remarkable, but very well fuited to his other Features; his Cheeks not very prominent, his Mouth moderately large, and his Chin rather a little inclining (when I knew him) to be peaked.
+He had a strong Voice, and lively Accent; with an Air very intrepid, yet attempered with much Gentleness: And there was something in his Manner of Address most perfectly easy and obliging, which was in a great Measure the Result of the great Candor and Benevolence of his natural Temper; and which, no doubt, was much improved by the deep Humility which Divine Grace had wrought into his Heart; as well as his having been accustomed from his early Youth, to the Company of Persons of dislinguished Rank and Polite Behaviour.

-The Pidure of him, which is given at the Beginning of these Memoirs, was taken from an Original done by Van Deest, (a Dutchman brought into Scotland by General Wade,) in the Year 1727, which was the 40th of his Age; and is faid to have been very like him then, tho' far from being an exact Resemblance of what he was when I had the Happiness of being acquainted with him.
-Perhaps he would have appeared to the greatest Advantage of all, could he have been exactly drawn on Horshack; as many very good Judges, and among the rest the celebrated Mons.
-Faubert himself, have spoken of him as one of the compleatest Horfemen that has ever been known: And there was indeed fomething fo singularly graceful in his Appearance in that Attitude, that it was sufficient (as what is very eminent in its Kind generally is,) to strike an Eye not form'd on any critical Rules.
+Many very good Judges, and among the rest the celebrated Monf.
+Faubert himfelf, have spoken of him as one of the compleatest Horsemen that has ever been known: And there was indeed fomething fo fingularly graceful in his Appearance in that Attitude, that it was fufficient (as what is very eminent in its Kind generally is,) to strike an Eye not form'd on any critical Rules Numb.
+II' M 3

 Numb.
 II.
 POETICAL PIECES on the Death of Colonel GARDINER.

-O animating a Subject as the Death of fuch a Man, in such Circumstances, has occasioned a great deal of Poetry.
-Some of this has already been published; el-pecially one large Composition, said to be done by a worthy Clergyman in Lincolnshire, in which there are many excellent Lines and noble Sentiments: But I rather chuse to refer to the Piece itself, than to insert any Extracts from it here.
-It may be more expedient to oblige my Reader with the following Copy of Verses, and an Elegiack Poem, composed by two of my valuable Friends whose Names are annexed.
-I could not presume to attempt any Thing of this Kind myself; because I knew, that nothing I was capable of writing could properly express my Sense of his Worth, or describe the Tenderness of my Friendship; the Sentiments of which will (as I affuredly believe,) mingle themthemselves with the last Ideas which pass thro' my Mind in this World, and perhaps with some of the first which may open upon it in that which is to come.
+CO animating a Subject as the Death of fuch a Man. in fuch Circumstances, has occasioned a great deal of Poetry.
+Some of this has already been published; especially one large Composition, said to be done by 2 worthy Clergyman in Lincolnshire, in which there are many excellent Lines and noble Sentiments: But I rather chuse to refer to the Piece itself, than to insert any Extracts from it here.
+It may be more expedient to oblige my Reader with the following Copy of Verles, and an Elegiack Poem, composed by two of my valuable Friends whose Names are annexed.
+I could not presume to attempt any Thing of this Kind myself; because I knew, that nothing I was capable of writing could properly express my Sense of his Worth, or defcribe the Tenderness of my Friendship; the Sentiments of which will (as I affuredly believe,) mingle themselves with the last Ideas which pass thro' my Mind in this World, and perhaps with some of the first which may open upon it in that which is to come.

-VERSES on the Death of Col. GARDINER.
+VERSES on the Death of Colonel GARDINER.